bitst0rm-pub/Formatter/README.md

             // Syntax keys must match those in the "syntaxes" option above.
             // A single config file can be used to assign to all syntaxes.
             // In this case, the key must be named: "default"
+            // Tips: You can choose another config file format as the standard one
+            // provided by Formatter if the third-party plugin supports it.
             // Formatter provides a set of default config files under
             // "formatter.assets/config" folder for your personal use.
             // Do not use the reference files with suffix '.master.' directly.